happyherp/self-dev/.openhands/repo.md

 ## Overview

-SIP (Self-Improving Program) is an AI-powered system that:
+SIP (Self-Improving Program) is an AI-powered autonomous development system that:

 1. **Monitors GitHub Issues**: Automatically detects new issues in repositories
 2. **Analyzes with AI**: Uses OpenRouter/Claude to understand the issue and codebase